Glass Half Full

 From day one we decided that as a brand we had to be accountable for our business decisions.
-So here we are, for the first time, trying to fulfil that pledge.
+So here we are, for the first time, trying to fulfill that pledge.

 So what’s the issue?

-At the end of the day we have a bag that you can use to carry your groceries, a couple of “litrosas”, or any other stuff that needs carrying.
+At the end of the day, we have a bag that you can use to carry your groceries, a bottle of wine, or any other stuff that needs carrying.
 And you can do it as many times as you want.
 Although far from perfect, this seemed a better option than a paper bag or even a plastic one.
 We see it as a glass half-full.

 Rest assured that we’ll keep looking for ways to improve our tote bag as we try to balance customer satisfaction with our ESG commitments.